GCSchmidt/sudoku-solver-project/README.md

 To verify the results, you can compare the expected and actual solutions in the CSV file located at `./output/test_1k_results.csv`

+## Solving 1 Million Quizzes

+The `sudoku_solver_solve_them_all.ipynb` jupyter notebook was used to solve all the quizzes in the dataset.
+All the quizzes were successfully solved!

 ## To Generate Quizzes

 Sudoku quizzes can be generated with [this](https://www.ocf.berkeley.edu/~arel/sudoku/main.html).